Ensign Peak Advisors: SEC Investigation and penalty

 investment discretion for the securities listed, that there were no other managers for these securities", when in reality "Ensign Peak continued to manage the entire portfolio".

 As a result of these charges, the SEC penalized Ensign Peak $4 million and the LDS Church $1 million.

-The church stated it had worked with the SEC for years to reach settlement, and that the church’s "senior leadership received and relied upon legal counsel when it approved of the use of the external companies to make the filings."
+The church stated it had worked with the SEC for years to reach settlement, and that the church's "senior leadership received and relied upon legal counsel when it approved of the use of the external companies to make the filings."
 The church further stated, "We reached resolution with the SEC.
 We affirm our commitment to comply with the law, regret mistakes made, and now consider this matter closed."

 Lawsuits

 In 2019, James Huntsman, the brother of former Utah Gov. Jon Huntsman Jr., filed a lawsuit seeking the return of $5 million he donated before he left the church.
 The church has sought to dismiss the lawsuit filed by Huntsman; a U.S. District Court dismissed Huntsman's lawsuit in September 2021.
 Huntsman appealed the ruling and two years later in August 2023, that ruling was overturned and the lawsuit was reinstated by a 9th Circuit Court of Appeals panel of three judges.
 The church was granted an en banc appeal of the reinstatement, with the court hearing oral arguments in September 2024.
-In an unanimous decision, the appeals court dismissed the lawsuit on January 31, 2025, finding no evidence of fraudulent misrepresentation by the LDS Church.
+In a unanimous decision, the appeals court dismissed the lawsuit on 31 January 2025, finding no evidence of fraudulent misrepresentation by the LDS Church.

 In October 2023, another lawsuit was filed in the United States District Court of Utah by three church members who claim to have donated a total of $350,000.
 A third lawsuit was filed in California in early 2024, seeking class action status.
 By August 2024, several of the suits in five states had been combined and granted class-action status.
 The plaintiffs sought: a return of tithing paid; judgment to declare the church's financial practices illegal; a halt on the tithing practice altogether "while accountants sort through the faith’s finances or the court appoints a special monitor"; and the creation of a national class of plaintiffs with similar interests.
+In response, the church said the case would threaten its religious freedoms, and that the plaintiffs could not represent the "millions of faithful tithe-paying members" who would be uninterested in joining the suit.
 The combined suit was dismissed with prejudice in April 2025 by a federal judge, who ruled that the plaintiffs had exceeded the statute of limitations and had failed to meet the legal standard for fraud.